krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 Suppose there are multiple `target`s in the array, ordinary binary search can only return the index of one of the `target`s, **and it cannot determine how many `target`s are to the left and right of that element**.

 The task requires inserting the target element to the very left, **so we need to find the index of the leftmost `target` in the array**.
-Initially consider implementing this through the steps shown in the Figure 10-5 .
+Initially consider implementing this through the steps shown in Figure 10-5.

 1. Perform a binary search, get an arbitrary index of `target`, denoted as $k$.
 2. Start from index $k$, and perform a linear search to the left until the leftmost `target` is found and return.